Grant E. Coffield

 He has filed and prosecuted hundreds of patent applications in the United States and, through collaboration with hand-picked counsel licensed in numerous jurisdictions throughout the world, including Canada and throughout Europe, South America, and Asia.
 Grant works very closely with his clients in order to develop an understanding of the unique legal and business challenges they face, recognizing that building a relationship with a client involves much more than just attending to the project at hand.

 While his primary area of emphasis is intellectual property law, Grant often functions as outside general counsel to his clients, working directly with C-level executives in viewing the “big picture” of the business, while developing practical and efficient solutions to the challenges and opportunities the company faces, and also constantly looking ahead to evaluate emerging markets and cutting-edge technologies.
-For instance, for over 12 years (and through the multiple ownership changes), Grant has represented the world’s leading supplier of two-piece can and end-making machinery for the global metal container industry.
+For instance, for over 15 years (and through the multiple ownership changes), Grant has represented the world’s leading supplier of machinery for the global metal container industry.
 He originally handled the company’s intellectual property work, but has progressively grown in the role to act as outside general counsel, serving as the central point of contact for all legal issues within the company.
-His responsibilities range from IP services such as the management of a portfolio of hundreds of patents and numerous trademarks to managing and overseeing other legal matters (handled by a team of Eckert Seamans lawyers) such as the drafting of joint development, supply and vendor agreements, labor and employment issues, general corporate matters including mergers and acquisitions, and trade secret litigation.
+His responsibilities range from IP services such as the management of a portfolio of hundreds of patents and numerous trademarks to managing and overseeing other legal matters (handled by a team of Eckert Seamans lawyers) such as the drafting of joint development, supply and vendor agreements, labor and employment issues, and general corporate matters including mergers and acquisitions.

 - Serves as intellectual property counsel and outside general counsel for a leading supplier of capital equipment, spare parts and service for producers of beverage and food cans; also handled various due diligence and issues relating to the successful sale of the company and routinely handles various technology development, license, sale and supply agreements, among other matters.

-- Represents an international electrical and electromechanical component manufacturer for residential and commercial applications in managing the patent portfolio, overseeing a team of patent attorneys that files in excess of 200 domestic and international applications per year in a wide range of technologies, in addition to freedom-to-operate and infringement opinion work.
+- Represents an international electrical and electromechanical component manufacturer for residential and commercial applications in managing the patent portfolio, overseeing a team of patent attorneys that files and prosecutes domestic and international applications in a wide range of technologies, in addition to freedom-to-operate and infringement opinion work.

 - Counsels an international tool and die manufacturer and specialty machining company in trademark, patent, litigation and transactional work; has assisted with building the company’s IP portfolio from the ground up by protecting their name, logo, products and slogans.

-- Represents the largest manufacturer of ventilation products and accessories in North America in connection with a wide variety of intellectual property matters.
+- Represents one of the largest manufacturer of ventilation products and accessories in North America in connection with a wide variety of intellectual property matters.

-- Represents the leading manufacturer of mailboxes in North America in connection with a wide variety of intellectual property matters.
+- Represents a leading manufacturer of mailboxes in North America in connection with a wide variety of intellectual property matters.

-- Enforces the trademark rights on behalf of the exclusive licensees of professional athletes and organizations.
+- Has enforced the trademark rights on behalf of the exclusive licensees of professional athletes and organizations.

 - Air Vent, Inc. v.
 Vent Right Corp.
 Case No. 2:08-cv-146-TFM (U.S. District Court Western District of PA); counsel for plaintiff Air Vent Inc.; patent infringement litigation; handled all aspects of litigation through Early Neutral Evaluation (ENE).